kreeben/u-sir/README.md

 # U-sir

-U-sir is a map/reducer with read, write and data servers that you may run on a single machine or distribute over a cluster.
+U-sir is a distributable map/reducer and search engine with programmable read/write pipelines.
+Access through HTTP and read/write using any file format *.

+* Model binders map between media types and file formats.
+Add support for any input/output by creating custom model binders and mapping them to a media type.

 ### Features

-- Programmatically construct stored __map/reduce procedures__ and execute them from any HTTP client.
+- Programmatically construct stored __map/reduce procedures__.
+- Create custom __model binders__ to supprt any file format.
 - Configure the write pipeline by creating your own __analyzers__.
-- Add support for your own data formats by authoring __model binders__.
-- Interface through HTTP API, divided into read and write endpoints, for executing the __extendable read and write pipelines__.

 ## Full-text search